memgraph/docs/cypher-manual/clauses/remove.md

 ## 2. Removing a label

-The `REMOVE` clause can be used to remove a label from a node.
+The `REMOVE` clause can be used to remove a label from a node:

 ```cypher
 MATCH (n:Country { name: 'United Kingdom' })